PORT STEPHENS Amateur Radio Club

 more

-effective at reaching transceivers which are close to and below it.
+reaching transceivers which are close to and below it.

 The